-This dental emergency generally occurs as a result of trauma.
 Before any dental treatment is performed it is vital to ensure that patient has not suffered any serious head or neck injury, in case of this dial 000 immediately.

-It is important to remember the following key factors when handling a knocked out tooth.
+It is important to remember the following key factors when handling a knocked-out tooth.

 - Only touch the tooth by the crown portion (biting area) not the root (pointed end).